net-lisias-kspu/Taerobee/readme.md

 # Taerobee Space Technologies (TBEE)

-This mod adds some early rocket engines, such as Aerobee and X-4 (V-2 sounding rocket) to Kerbal Space Program..
+This mod adds some early rocket engines, such as Aerobee and X-4 (V-2 sounding rocket) to Kerbal Space Program.

 #### Author [`@zer0Kerbal`][LINK:zer0Kerbal] originally by [`Beale`][LINK:beale]